 First Year Tenure-Track Faculty Review

 The UPTRM unanimously passed a motion, reviewed by the Academic Senate at its 10/17/19 meeting, supporting the Provost’s recommendation to modify the procedure for first year faculty review by eliminating the reappointment binder due in December.
-According to this recommendation: In lieu of a December binder submission and committee review, the department chair will review all relevant documentation for first-year faculty, including CV, teaching, and peer evaluations; meet with the candidate to discuss the review; and make a recommendation for reappointment or non-reappointment to the Department PTRM Committee.
-Should the Chair’s recommendation be for non-reappointment, the Department PTRM committee will convene to review the relevant documentation and vote in accordance with standard PTRM procedure and report the outcome no later than March 15.
-Chair and Department PTRM recommendations will advance to the College Dean.
+According to this recommendation: In lieu of a December binder submission and committee review, the department chair will review all relevant documentation for first-year faculty, including SENTF, CV, course syllabi, and student and peer evaluations; meet with the candidate to discuss the review; and make a recommendation for reappointment or non-reappointment.
+Should the Chair’s recommendation be for non-reappointment, the Department PTRM committee will convene to review the relevant documentation and vote in accordance with standard PTRM procedure.
 While this new policy is not included in the current ART document, this revised review process is a permanent change and will be the standard procedure moving forward, recorded in the ART document that is currently being revised.
 This flowchart may help clarify the process, including timeline and chain of communication.

 First Year Lecturer Review